ELS-RD/kernl/docs/how-to-guides/support-new-model.md

 sigmoid  Sigmoid()
 ```

-The resulting graph have switched from `tanh` activation to `reLU`, the `fc1` node have been kept untouched.
+The resulting graph has switched from `tanh` activation to `reLU`, the `fc1` node has been kept untouched.

 When we don't need to match a call to a torch submodule, it's easier to write pattern and a replacement as functions, as we'll see in [our example with BERT attention].

   [our example with BERT attention]: #example-replacing-bert-attention

-There is some limitations with the subgraph rewriting.
-When we use a function not covered by Torch FX, we'll have to use [Torch wrap function](https://pytorch.org/docs/1.13/fx.html#non-torch-functions) in order to appears in the FX Graph but not to be traced.
+There are some limitations with subgraph rewriting.
+When we use a function not covered by Torch FX, we'll have to use [Torch wrap function](https://pytorch.org/docs/1.13/fx.html#non-torch-functions) in order to appear in the FX Graph but not to be traced.

 ``` { .py }
 torch.fx.wrap(fn)